junjunruan/P5-Neighborhood-Map/README.md

 ##Main Functionalities:

-1.The interface includes 3 main components: A Search bar, a list view, and a map.
+1.The interface includes three main components: a search bar, a list view, and a map.
 Notice the map has markers and the list view contains the names of each of the locations on the map.

 ![image](http://i.imgur.com/Lg0ZFrh.png?1)

-2.The search filters BOTH our list view and our map markers.
-The user can search by name or by location depending on which selected options of the dropdow list.
+2.The search filters both the list view and map markers.
+Users can search by name or by location depending on which selected options of the dropdow list.

 ![image](http://i.imgur.com/p9GAIJi.gif)

 3.Along with the list and markers filtering based on the search bar, both of them are also clickable.
-When a should click a list item it will move towards the marker and open an info window.
-Clicking on a marker should also open an info window.
-The content of the info window is from an API!
+When click a list item it will move towards the marker and open an info window.
+Clicking on a marker will also open an info window.
+The content of the info window is from Foursquare API!
 Notice as well that markers can animate and change color to draw our users attention to that marker.

 ![image](http://imgur.com/Nyi9yuY.gif)